Rigidity of random stationary measures and applications to point processes: Introduction

-at the difference of standard disordered systems such as Poisson processes, this property also is strongly reminiscent of lattice-like models.
-The surprising fact that it occurs for locally disordered, {\it amorphous} random measures, like $ \P_{Gin},\P_{GAF}$, or other Coulomb systems, has been systematically studied by physicists since the 90's.
+where $ \Leb$ denotes Lebesgue measure, at the difference of standard disordered systems such as Poisson processes; this property also is strongly reminiscent of lattice-like models.
+The surprising fact that it occurs for locally disordered, {\it amorphous} random measures, like $ \P_{\textrm{Gin}},\P_{\textrm{GAF}}$, or other Coulomb systems, has been systematically investigated by physicists since the 90's.
 This property requires some sort of long distance dependency, compatible with locally disordered configurations, often referred to as {\it global order and local disorder}.
 The activity around hyperuniformity has not stopped growing until now, as this property concerns a large diversity of models involving Coulomb systems, Gaussian analytic functions, eigenvalues of random matrices, Determinantal Point processes, and has many applications.
-The literature is too wide to be cited exhaustively, see for instance the survey of \cite{Tor18} for materials science, of \cite{GL17} for statistical physics, or the more mathematical discussion of \cite{Coste}.
+The literature is too wide to be cited exhaustively, see for instance the survey of \cite{Tor18} for materials science, of \cite{GosLeb} for statistical physics, or the more mathematical discussion of \cite{Coste}.

-Many models have been proven to be rigid since then, mostly in the realm of hyperuniformity: some Determinantal Point Processes (DPPs) (\cite{BufAiry,BufBalanced, BufLinear}), Pfaffian processes (\cite{BufPfaff}), Coulomb and Riesz systems (\cite{DHLM,ChhaibiNaj,Cha17,DereudreVasseur}), zeros of Gaussian processes (\cite{GP17,GK21,Lac20}), stable matchings (\cite{KLY}), and others (\cite{GL18,KlattLast}).
-Besides the striking nature of rigidity and its link with hyperuniformity, it has proven to be a useful property in other types of problems, such as continuous percolation \cite{GKP}; \cite{OsadaRigid} recently proved a relation with diffusive dynamics of particle systems, \cite{GhoshComplete} also exploited number rigidity to show the completeness of random sets of exponential functions, \cite{LyonsSteif} study this property to show phase uniqueness for some models from statistical physics.
+Many models have been proven to be rigid since then, mostly in the realm of hyperuniformity: some Determinantal Point Processes (DPPs) (\cite{BufAiry,BufBalanced, BufLinear,Buf-conditional}), eigenvalues of random operators (\cite{rigidity-schrodinger}), Pfaffian processes (\cite{BufPfaff}), Coulomb and Riesz systems (\cite{DHLM,ChhaibiNaj,Cha17,DereudreVasseur,AizMart}), zeros of Gaussian processes (\cite{GP17,GK21,Lac20}), stable matchings (\cite{KLY}), and others (\cite{GL18,KlattLast}).
+In fact, the rigidity terminology is more generally used to describe a strong form of hyperuniformity, i.e. a system of particles where the variance of smooth linear statistics is one or several orders of magnitude below the Poisson behaviour (\cite{Cha17,BBNY,Ganguly-Sarkar}).
+Besides the striking nature of rigidity and its link with hyperuniformity, it has proven to be a useful property in other types of problems, such as continuous percolation \cite{GKP}, or to establish the singularity of conditional measures \cite{Ghosh-conditional}. \cite{OsadaRigid} recently proved a relation with diffusive dynamics of particle systems, \cite{GhoshComplete} also exploited number rigidity to show the completeness of random sets of exponential functions, an interesting property in signal processing, \cite{LyonsSteif} study this property to show phase uniqueness for some models from statistical physics.